abdullah0408/gather/README.md

 ## Key Components

 This section describes the functionality of major components that are central to the application's features.

+> **Migration Note**: The application has recently migrated from UploadThing to ImageKit for file uploads.
+This change improves media handling capabilities and provides a more robust solution for user uploads.
+UploadThing was last used in commit [e6aa0e0](https://github.com/abdullah0408/gather/commit/e6aa0e0).

 | Component | Description |
 | :--- | :--- |